 - Failure to complete any of these steps may result in removal from the Honors College.

 - Note for fall semester graduates: If you begin your final semester with one last experiential learning activity to complete, then you must complete it during your final semester.
-A reflection survey will be sent in mid November and due by the last day of fall classes.
+An annual report form will be sent in mid-November and due by the last day of fall classes.